$25.34-$31.39 hourly / $4,391.98-$5,440.90 monthly / $52,703.76-$65,290.80 annual

 Provide instructional assistance to students and instructional staff

-Work effectively and cooperatively with students and instructional staff
+Work effectively and cooperatively with students, instructional staff, and other staff

 Communicate effectively both orally and in writing